Carlee Russell is charged with kidnapping hoax

 Russell's disappearance and the mysterious circumstances surrounding it made national headlines before she returned home on July 15.

-Russell said she managed to escape the next day, as she ran through the woods until she emerged near her house.
-Derzis told reporters Monday that the Hoover police department believed since last week that Russell's kidnapping was a hoax.
+Russell said she managed to escape the next day and ran through the woods until she emerged near her house.
+Derzis told reporters on Monday that the Hoover Police Department had believed since last week that Russell's kidnapping was a hoax.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.